Shannon-Yang/SYMoyaNetwork/Carthage/Checkouts/Moya/Readme.md

 ## Project Status

-This project is actively under development, and is being used in [Artsy's new auction app](https://github.com/Artsy/eidolon).
+This project is actively under development, and is being used in [Artsy's auction app](https://github.com/Artsy/eidolon).
 We consider it ready for production use.

 ## Installation